sebseager/cryoem-picker-eval/docs/deeppicker.md

 ```

 Use the following command to pick all micrographs in `demo_data/mrc/`.
 A description of parameters is given below.
+Note: Command is again directory-specific for `autoPick.py`; you need to be in the same directory as autoPick.py or specify the folder location.

 ```shell script
 python autoPick.py --inputDir 'demo_data/mrc/' --pre_trained_model 'pretrained_or_created_model' --particle_size ### --mrc_number -1 --outputDir 'demo_data/deepicker_out' --coordinate_symbol 'text_indicator' --threshold 0.5